 CBT for BPD is versatile and can be tailored to an individual’s unique situation.
 Given the variability of CBT techniques and the ways in which the modality can help, it can be used as a framework for adolescents and adults to manage relationship issues and serious thoughts of self-harm.

-CBT for BPD Relationship Issues
+BPD Relationship Issues

 CBT has been shown to be effective in improving BPD relationships, and one study revealed that those in CBT treatment for a year reported better relational outcomes.
 CBT helped these couples reduce feelings of hopelessness and impulsivity, which are big factors in BPD behavior.8

-CBT for BPD & Suicide
+BPD & Suicide

 Self-harm thoughts and behaviors are common symptoms for people struggling with BPD, and are often very discouraging for those dealing with them.
 CBT has been proven to help reduce suicidal thoughts by uncovering negative inner monologues, thus improving self-esteem and self-worth.
 Evidence shows that CBT has can result in decreased self-harm behaviors and beliefs within months of treatment.9

-CBT for BPD in Adolescents
+BPD in Adolescents

 Parental involvement in family CBT can be helpful for the treatment of adolescents with BPD.
-This type of therapy also shows improved outcomes for parents and their ability to provide consistency and stability for the adolescent throughout treatment.
-10
+This type of therapy also shows improved outcomes for parents and their ability to provide consistency and stability for the adolescent throughout treatment.10

 Other Types of CBT for BPD